JacobShin0601/yunchae-lg/README.md

 ## 2. GenAI-Related Projects

 ### Project Description
 - **YouTube Summarization System**: Developed a system to collect and summarize YouTube videos related to electric vehicle manufacturers, competitors, raw materials, and macroeconomic conditions.
 Contributed to significantly upgrading an existing prototype created by other team members.
 Utilized statistical analysis for keyword selection and enhanced content reliability by gathering relevant news articles.
 Referenced the "Chain of Density" paper to improve the quality of summaries and migrated the entire pipeline to AWS.
+News letter was deployed to the whole company weekly.
 - **Multimodal RAG (Retrieval-Augmented Generation)**: Built a multimodal RAG system using the Claude 3.5 Sonnet model to integrate reports on electric vehicles and lithium.
 This system allows the model to interpret not only text but also time-series charts and images, generating captions as needed.
 Internal customers can search and review documents via chat-based queries, initially designed for the strategy and MI departments and later expanded to other departments.
 I conducted this project independently, and due to internal recognition, six additional derivative products were developed.
 The AWS architecture was designed for this project.

 ### Technologies Used
-- **Summarization Models**: Statistical analysis for keyword selection, LLM-based text summarization (Chain of Density model)
+- **Summarization Models**: Statistical analysis for keyword selection, LLM-based text summarization (Chain of Density model), Google News API(SERPAPI)
 - **Multimodal RAG**: Document preprocessing techniques, Claude 3.5 Sonnet model for integrating electric vehicle and lithium-related reports, vector storage
-- **Tools**: Python, Unstructured.io, AWS (for summarizer pipeline migration and architecture design, OpenSearch, Lambda)
+- **Tools**: Python, Unstructured.io, AWS (for summarizer pipeline migration and architecture design, OpenSearch, Lambda), STREAMLIT

 ### Reference
 - **Reference1(Youtube Summarizer)**: https://github.com/JacobShin0601/yunchae-lg/tree/main/YoutubeSummarizer